-Every year my kids shake their gifts, check to see who has the most gifts under the tree, and inevitably someones wrapping paper “falls off” their gift before Christmas.
+Every year my kids shake their gifts, check to see who has the most presents under the tree, and inevitably someone wrapping paper “falls off” their gift before Christmas.
 This year, I decided to start the Christmas Code Names Game tradition, passed down to me by my friend Lori a few years ago.

-If your kids are like mine, and can’t seem to keep their hands off the gifts, you may decide to do this too.
-Or maybe you just want to have a little fun and mix things up a bit, either way, let me tell you how it works.
+If your kids are like mine and can’t seem to keep their hands off the gifts, you may decide to do this too.
+Or maybe you want to have a little fun and mix things up a bit; either way, let me tell you how it works.

 How To Play The Christmas Code Names Game:

-Choose A Theme: This year I chose to go with Frozen because it’s been the most talked about movie of the year, actually make that of all time.
+Choose A Theme: This year, I chose to go with Frozen because it’s been the most talked-about movie of the year, actually making that of all time.

 Choose Your Characters: The goal is to keep it tricky.
 You want to give each child a character that makes sense without making it obvious.